 As presented in section III.D.1.d of this notice, DOE concluded that none of the TSLs considered in this notice would reduce the utility or performance of the products under consideration in this rulemaking.
-Furthermore, manufacturers of these products currently offer furnaces, central air conditioners, and heat pumps that meet or exceed the standards in this rule.
+Furthermore, manufacturers of these products currently offer furnaces, central air conditioners, and heat pumps that meet or exceed today's standards.
 (42 U.S.C.
 6295(o)(2)(B)(i)(IV))